Kian1369/Clustering-Shopping-Mall-Customers/README.md

 ## Conclusion
 Clustering a mall customers or more generally, any retail companies’ customers, based on their shopping behavior and characteristics can provide us with valuable insights for strategic decision-making.

 By segmenting customers into distinct groups, the company can tailor marketing strategies and promotions to target specific demographics more effectively.
 This approach allows for per- sonalized customer experiences, enhances customer satisfaction, and drives sales by offering relevant products and services.

 Additionally, understanding different customer segments helps optimize store layouts, inven- tory management, and promotional activities.
 Segmentation also enhances recommenda- tion systems by allowing for more accurate and personalized product suggestions based on the specific preferences and behaviors of each customer group.
-This targeted approach improves oper- ational eﬀiciency and boosts profitability while providing a more engaging shopping experience.
+This targeted approach improves operational eﬀiciency and boosts profitability while providing a more engaging shopping experience.
 <br>
 <br>

-## Installation
-To run this project, we need to have Python installed along with the following libraries:
-- Numpy
-- Pandas
-- Matplotlib
-- Seaborn
-- Scikit-learn